DevExpress-Examples/asp-net-core-dashboard-custom-item-gallery/readme.md

 **View Script**: [OnlineMapItem.js](CS/AspNetCoreCustomItem/wwwroot/js/OnlineMapItem.js)

 A custom **Online Map** item allows you to place callouts on Google or Bing maps using geographical coordinates.
-The [dxMap](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxMap/) is used as an underlying widget.
+The [dxMap](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxMap/) is used as an underlying UI component.
 This custom item supports the following settings that you can configure in the Web Dashboard UI:

 ![online-map-item](images/online-map-item.png)